 - Integrations with Zendesk, Slack, Zapier, Asana, Google Suite & more

-- Monthly subscription instead of one-time licensing fee
+- Monthly subscription instead of a one-time licensing fee

 Snagit Screen Capture Features